Queen's Debating Union: Tournaments

-Campus and Community Involvement
+Campus and community involvement

 The QDU is a highly active club on the Queen's University campus and the wider Kingston community, participating in monthly show debates and providing two weekly meetings that are open to all interested students on campus.

 The Debating Union is responsible for organizing many debate-related events on campus, including a highly publicized twentieth anniversary recreation of the famous 1988 Mulroney-Turner debate, and a public debate about surveillance of urban areas that was hosted with the local Agnes Etherington Art Centre.

 The Debating Union also provides adjudicators each year to the highly prestigious Queen's Intercollegiate Business Competition.
 The club has strong ties with Alumni organizations like the Toronto Over 50 Group and publishes an annual newsletter for Alumni readers called 'The Mace'.
 It also provides debate training and support to the local Kingston Collegiate and Vocational Institute through its high school outreach program.

 Successes

 The members of the Queen's Debating Union consistently attend dozens of tournaments every year, and have achieved many notable successes.
-Queen's achieved finalist status at the 2011 Central Canadian Championship, and successfully held the regional title from 2006 to 2008.
+Queen's team won Canadian Parliamentary National Championships in 1992, 2002, 2004, 2006, 2015, 2016, and 2023.
 The Union has won the National Debating Championship a total of six times, the second highest of any Canadian university debate society.
-Queen’s also won the inaugural North American Debating Championship, in 1992.
-In 1993, Marc Givens of Queen’s, part of the winning team the year before, won the top debater in the North American Debating Championship.
+Queen's also won the inaugural North American Debating Championship, in 1992.
+In 1993, Marc Givens of Queen's, part of the winning team the year before, won the top debater in the North American Debating Championship.

 In 2003 two debaters from the QDU, Nicola Matthews and Michael Saposnik, were semi-finalists at the World Universities Debating Championship (WUDC), hosted by Hart House (University of Toronto).
 In 2004, Kevin Massie and Michael Saposnik were semi-finalists at the WUDC hosted by Nanyang University in Singapore.
 In 2006, Laura Kusisto (then QDU President) was the top speaker at the Canadian National Debating Championships.
 Laura and her partner, Adam Lazier (then QDU critic), were also finalists at the 2006 North American Championships.
 In 2009, Christine Wadsworth and Sheldon McCormick achieved octo-finalist status at the WUDC in Cork, Ireland.
 In 2010, Christine Wadsworth and Sheldon McCormick again achieved octo-finalist status at the Koc WUDC in Turkey.
 In 2013, Kaya Ellis and William Gibson achieved octo-finalist status at the Berlin World's Debating Championship.